zzxwill/wordpress/wp-content/plugins/attachments/readme.txt

 == Changelog ==

 Please see [Attachments' changelog on GitHub](https://github.com/jchristopher/attachments/docs/changelog.md)

+= 3.5.9 =
+* Added link to collapse Attachments to make sorting easier
+* Fixes PHP Notice on installation
+* Fixes illegal offset error on PHP7
+* Added Dutch translation

+= 3.5.8 =
+* Fixed a potential issue when migrating from Attachments Pro

+= 3.5.7 =
+* Fixed a regression that prevented attaching multiple files at once

+= 3.5.6 =
+* Fixed an issue where changing an Attachment on more than one Attachment would continually update the first Attachment
+* Media modal now includes filters (props marcochiesi)
+* Added German translation (props bessl)
+* Added filter to manipulate Attachments metadata before it's saved: `attachments_meta_before_save`
+* Underscores are no longer enforced over hyphens
+* More entropy for Attachments uid's to prevent collisions (props sketchpad)

+= 3.5.5 =
+* Fixed an issue where field values were improperly overwritten when the instance was set to prepend in some cases

+= 3.5.4 =
+* Fixed assumption of field keys (props bukka)
+* Improved documentation (props Lane Goldberg, Roman Kokarev, Ore Landau)
+* Added <code>rewind()</code> method to reset Attachments reference array (props joost de keijzer)
+* TinyMCE fix to support WordPress 3.9+
+* Fixed an issue where nonce was potentially wrongly flagged as sent if an instance was filtered
+* Added <code>post_parent</code> argument support for instances, setting to <code>true</code> will populate the <strong>Uploaded to</strong> column in Media
+* New filter: <code>attachments_default_instance</code> to disable/enable the default instance (default is <code>true</code>, <code>ATTACHMENTS_DEFAULT_INSTANCE</code> constant is deprecated)
+* New filter: <code>attachments_settings_screen</code> to hide/show the settings screen (default is <code>true</code>, <code>ATTACHMENTS_SETTINGS_SCREEN</code> constant is deprecated)
+* Fixed an issue where Attachments meta box(es) would not show up when creating new posts whose <code>post_type</code> had a dash in it
+* Updated Italian translation (props Luca Speranza)

 = 3.5.3 =
 * Cleaned up PHP Warning/Notice (props Mike C.)